 - National Braille Press is offering free downloads of some useful books

 - Bookshare has free individual memberships for students, giving them access to tons of books.
-Learn more about using Bookshare with their webinars
+Learn more about using Bookshare by listening to one of their past webinars

 - Aira is offering free services to college students through May 2020.
 To learn more contact firstname.lastname@example.org

-- NFB put together a great list of distance learning resources
+- National Federation of the Blind (NFB) put together a great list of distance learning resources

 - Access these remote learning resources from DCMP for free